Backin’ Up is Hard to Do

 Network Attached Storage is Not Allowed Storage?

-I tried buying a 2 TB backup NAS setup but it had a driver bug which made my laptop slow.
-That’s being fixed, but Windows Backup doesn’t support network drives unless you’re running a super-duper version of Windows.
+I initially tried buying a 2 TB backup NAS setup but it had a driver bug which made my laptop slow.
+That’s been fixed, but Windows Backup doesn’t support network drives unless you’re running a super-duper version of Windows.
 This is not entirely obvious, but I found the information in Windows Help:

 image

-It’s disappointing that Windows Backup doesn’t support network drives, and it’s bizarre that Windows doesn’t have an Upgrade Now button in the backup UI.
+It’s disappointing that Windows Professional’s Windows Backup doesn’t support network drives, and it’s bizarre that Windows doesn’t have an Upgrade Now button in the backup UI.
 Whether it’s backup limitations or Remote Desktop restrictions, Microsoft doesn’t seem to understand that taking features away from the low-end versions doesn’t generate revenue unless you also encourage people to upgrade.

 USB FTW?